iamraj083/Analog-Clock/README.md

 # Analog-Clock
-This Project is Analog Clock
+This Project is Analog Clock.
 This file is define HTML, CSS and JavaScript